DelineaXPM/dsv-k8s/README.md

         the path of JSON formatted roles file (default "roles.json")
 ```

-To get a certificate and key, ensure that [openssl]()
+### Certificate

-and
+To provision a certificate and key from your Kubernetes cluster,
-Use `scripts/get_cert.sh`, to get a certificate from your Kubernetes cluster:
+ensure that [openssl](https://www.openssl.org/) is available the use `scripts/get_cert.sh`.

 ```bash
 $ sh scripts/get_cert.sh